 Hyperinflation is the bull in the china shop compared to inflation.
 Convenience foods are a distant memory under that scenario.
-Here’s a recent discussion of the topic and how to holistically prep, and suggestions about what to buy before it happens.
+Here’s a recent discussion of the topic, how to holistically prep, and suggestions about what to buy before it happens.

 Budget-friendly food storage

 Stocking up on versatile basics like rice, pasta, bouillon, canned/frozen/freeze-dried veggies and fruit, and cans of chicken allow you to cook many, many different types of meals.
 Also, learn how to lengthen the shelf life of cooking oils, which are an essential part of many homemade dishes.
 These basic ingredients reduce your reliance on single-entree meals that are typical of convenience foods and just-add-water meals and they’re easy on the budget.
 And if you buy your annual meat supply all at once, you have to know how to cook it all.